 What is a deposition?

 You’ve heard it on T.V., you’ve read about it in the papers, but when it comes down to it, you truly have no idea what it really means.
-If you’ve been injured in Las Vegas, you’ll likely hear this term thrown around a few more times, and depending on your case, you, yourself, may become deposed.
+If you’ve been injured, you’ll likely hear this term thrown around a few more times, and depending on your case, you, yourself, may become deposed.
 Learn about the in’s and out’s of a deposition, as presented by Las Vegas Personal injury Lawyer, Brian M. Boyer:

 A deposition is essentially a recorded interview that is made under oath.
 The same oath that you would take in the courtroom and carries with it the same penalties of perjury.
 It is a discovery tool that is used by attorneys for essentially two basic purposes.
 First, deposition testimony can be used to gather information about the underlying case.
 Second, depositions are used to lock in testimony for the time of trial.
 What does that mean?
 Well, unlike what you see on T.V., trials are not meant to be conducted in a manner that results in surprise testimony from the witnesses.
 In fact, both parties are entitled to know all information about the other party’s case before the start of trial.
 In other words, your testimony during the deposition should match what is said during the course of trial.
 If it doesn’t, then the other party may be able to use any discrepancies to attack your credibility.